 So, why am I only pointing mostly to studies of Extra Virgin Olive Oil and coconut oil?
 Because that’s what I could find for now.
 But, I am very certain, that it is only a matter of time before we start seeing papers published on cold-pressed sesame oil, mustard oil, and ghee.
 There are already plenty of papers pointing to the positive attributes of virgin sesame oil.

-For eg, this study states that high oxidation stability of expeller pressed or virgin sesame oils could be attributed to presence of lignans (sesamol, sesamolin, and sesamin) and tocopherols.
-This paper explores sesame oil with particular focus on sesamol and its derivatives having nutritional and cardioprotective properties.
+For eg, this study states that high oxidation stability of expeller pressed or virgin sesame oils could be attributed to the presence of lignans (sesamol, sesamolin, and sesamin) and tocopherols.
+This paper explores sesame oil with a particular focus on sesamol and its derivatives having nutritional and cardioprotective properties.

 My conclusion is that you should buy cold-pressed or expeller-pressed, unrefined oils if you can afford it.
 But, make sure it is from a fresh source.
 Buying oil is the opposite of buying wine.
 You want them fresh and not rancid.
 Buy it in small quantities.
 Store them in a dark bottle and keep it in a cool place.
 Encourage small manufacturers who are trying to enter the cold-pressed oil business.

 Stay away from refined oils if possible.
 They are developed with purely market share and profit margins in mind, very little nutrition, if at all any.
-Remember, the world survived just fine until about a 100 years ago without refined oils.
+Remember, the world survived just fine until about 100 years ago without refined oils.
 Mario Batali deep fries in extra virgin olive oil, and I’m sure your grandma will point you to a good non-refined oil to fry your bakshanam in as well.
 You will be fine!!

 Are you curious to know why certain oils (like sesame, mustard, etc) ended up being the top choice for certain cultures and traditions?
 And what is the big deal about saturated fats?
 Why is Palm oil so popular?
 Find out in Part 2 of this series!!
 Part 3 shows you how to pick a good oil from the supermarket.